X1r0z/pivot-rs/README.md

 `pivot-rs` supports forwarding unauthenticated socks requests to authenticated socks proxies

-*Currently, Chrome, Edge and FireFox browsers do not support authenticated socks proxies, so this method can be used to bypass restrictions while ensuring the security of socks proxies*
+*Currently, Chrome, Edge and FireFox browsers do not support authenticated socks proxies, so this method can be used to bypass restrictions while ensuring the security of socks proxies.*

 ```bash
 # vps:1080 requires authentication (user:pass)